 - Eat lean protein.
-Eat less fatty red meat and more chicken, seafood, beans, eggs, nuts and seeds can aid in building muscle, losing weight and maintaining a healthy heart.
+Reducing fatty red meat and increasing lean proteins such as chicken, seafood, beans, eggs, nuts and seeds can aid in building muscle, losing weight and maintaining a healthy heart.

 Explore the farmers market

 Not all foods are equal when it comes to nutrients.
 The fresher your produce is, the more nutrition it offers.
 Your local farmers market is a great place to shop for fresh produce at a reasonable price.
 Whether it’s just a roadside stand or a gathering place for local producers, these farmers markets will help you build a better diet.
 Find local farmers markets in the United States by searching the National Farmers Market Directory.
 Some of the beneftis of buying local include:

 - The food is as fresh as you’ll find anywhere.
 Most produce is brought to market within hours of being picked.

-- You’re getting nutrition to the max.
-Eating food grown close to home and recently harvested has many health benefits.
+- Eating food grown close to home and recently harvested has many health benefits, including increased nutrients.

-- Local farmers grow seasonal foods, which tend to be less expensive and are fun to cook with.
+- Local farmers grow seasonal foods, which tend to be less expensive and allow you to cook seasonal dishes.

-- You get to speak with food experts — the farmers — who can teach you how to use the produce, grow your own food or share some great recipes.
+- Farmers — your food experts — can teach you how to use the produce, grow your own food or share some great recipes.

 Check out the commissary

-Another great resource for eating healthy on a budget is the military commissary, which sells groceries and household goods at an average savings of more than 30 percent.
+Another great resource for eating healthy on a budget is the military commissary, which sells groceries and household goods at an average of 30% less than other markets and stores.
 Before your grocery run, visit the commissary website, a great network of information where you can: